luisdgd07/vuetify-snippets/README.md

 - Covers both basic and advanced components 🔧
 - Provides UI scaffolding for quick development 🏗️

+## NEWS Features !!!

+- Files with up to 4 columns were added.
+- Some classes for text in Vuetify were added.

 ## Roadmap 🛤️

 We aim to provide comprehensive support for all Vuetify components, ensuring quality code IntelliSense and Vue support.